isa-group/sphere-docs/versioned_docs/version-1.4.0/api/Pricing4Java/pricing-context.md

     }

     @Override
+    public Object getUserAuthorities() {
+        // This method should return the object used inside the application to determine the authority of the user inside the JWT.
+    }

+    @Override
     public Map<String, Object> getUserContext() {
         // This method should return the user context that will be used to evaluate the pricing plan.
         // It should be considered which users has accessed the service and what information is available.